dominicegginton/dotfiles/README.md

 <br>
 <br>

-Dotfiles are the files used to store user-specific application configuration.This repository contains my personal ever evolving dotfiles that are used to configure software across the **Linux** and **MacOS** platforms.
-Im mainly a **Linux** guy but feel comfortable switching it up when when the situation calls for it.
+Dotfiles are the files used to store user-specific application configuration.
+This repository contains my personal ever evolving dotfiles that are used to configure software across both the **Linux** and **MacOS** platforms.
+I'm mainly a **Linux** guy but feel comfortable switching it up when when the situation calls for it.
 This repository allows me to easily store, manage and access my dotfiles, even when faced with a fresh environment I am able to be set up in minutes making me feel at `~` once again.
 My dotfiles are managed with [GNU Stow](https://www.gnu.org/software/stow/) a *free* and *open source* symlink farm manager.
+I am working on a setup script capable of auto installing all dotfiles with stow based upon platform.

 <h6 align='center'>Please read and understand all configuration files you use before installing on your system<h6>